"

 Section Summary

-- Impulse, or change in momentum, equals the average net external force multiplied by the time this force acts:
+• Impulse—or change in momentum—is equal to the average net external force times the time interval over which the force acts:

-- Forces are usually not constant over a period of time.
+• In real-world interactions, forces are usually not constant over time.

 Conceptual Questions